pkallberg/help.nitrous.io/README.md

 ### Getting Started

-Clone the master branch of the repo, and from there run bundler.
++ Clone the master branch of the repo, and from there run bundler.

     $ git clone REPO_ADDRESS
     $ bundle

-Create or edit a post within the _posts folder.
++ Create or edit a post within the _posts folder.
 If you add a Category tag then the document you create will display within the help site's main page under that category.

+> Note: You can preview your site by running 'jekyll serve'.
+You could also use 'jekyll serve --watch' if you are still editing and want to see the changes by refreshing the page.

-Once finished, push your changes back to master to keep this branch up to date.
++ Once finished, push your changes back to the master branch

-Next, switch to (create) the gh-pages branch.
-This is the branch used for Github Pages:
+    $ git add .
+    $ git commit -m "blah"

-    $ git checkout -b gh-pages master
+    $ git push origin master

-Now you will want to generate the static site as Github Pages doesn't allow the plugins being used.
++ From there you will simply need to run Rake in order to publish the static site to the gh-pages branch.
+There is no need for you to switch to this branch on your own.

-    $ rake site:publish
+    $ rake

-Once this has been successfully done it will automatically force push to the gh-pages branch.